lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 - ⚠️ Enable delivery of templates for repeatable deployment and configuration of new subscriptions and environments.
 ---
 ### Policies
-#### Azure Policiy vs Azure Initiative
+#### Azure Policy
 - Azure Policy is a service in Azure which allows you create polices which enforce and control the properties of a resource.
 When these policies are used they enforce different rules and effects over your resources, so those resources stay compliant with your IT governance standards.
-- An Azure initiative is a collection of Azure policy definitions that are grouped together towards a specific goal or purpose in mind.
-Azure initiatives simplify management of your policies by grouping a set of policies together as one single item.
-#### Azure Policy
 - Identify and enforce standards across new and existing Azure deployments.
 - Make sure that resources are only created in approved regions.
 #### Azure Access Policies
 - Apply authorization standards across deployments in multiple Azure subscriptions.
 #### Azure Initiatives
+- An Azure initiative is a collection of Azure policy definitions that are grouped together towards a specific goal or purpose in mind.
+Azure initiatives simplify management of your policies by grouping a set of policies together as one single item.
 - Define a group of Azure policies that define and enforce corporate standards.
 - Do not use for:
 	- Delivery of templates for repeatable deployment and configuration of new subscriptions and environments (Azure Blueprints)